Network of the Department of Government Efficiency: Doxing accusations

-Lists
+Names

 On February 4, Wired identified Rajpal at the National Oceanic and Atmospheric Administration.
 The next day, The Guardian said Kliger, Farritor entered USAID with Jeremy Lewin and Pete Marocco.
-On February 7, NPR noted the opacity of the scope of DOGE's work and the identities of its members; it named four with senior roles: Ricardo Biasini, Tom Krause, Amanda Scales, and Thomas Shedd, all with Musk ties; CNN also said Farritor has been granted access to Department of Energy's information systems despite their chief information officer's objections, and Kliger, Rajpal, and Chris Young were reported by Wired at the Consumer Financial Protection Bureau; later Bloomberg also revealed Lewin, Young, and Jordan Wick in that operation.
+On February 7, NPR noted the opacity of the scope of DOGE's work and the identities of its members; it named four with senior roles: Ricardo Biasini, Tom Krause, Amanda Scales, and Thomas Shedd, all former employees of Musk's companies; CNN also said Farritor has been granted access to Department of Energy's information systems despite their chief information officer's objections, and Kliger, Rajpal, and Chris Young were reported by Wired at the Consumer Financial Protection Bureau; later Bloomberg also revealed Lewin, Young, and Jordan Wick in that operation.

-Days after it identified three lawyers tied to the Supreme Court, ProPublica published on February 8 a list of who is involved in DOGE; it last updated its list on June 10, reaching 109 names; few have a known contractual status; some have tried to conceal their roles; the White House provided little information.
-On February 11, Business Insider listed more than 30 DOGE members, and four new names: Kendall Lindemann, Adam Ramada, Kyle Schutt, and Austin Raynor; ProPublica also disclosed new names: Jenn Balajada, Nicole Hollander, and Ryan Riedel.
+On February 7, ProPublica identified three Supreme Court clerks.
+On February 11, Business Insider listed more than 30 DOGE members, including four they had newly identified.
+ProPublica also disclosed new names: Jenn Balajada, Nicole Hollander, and Ryan Riedel.
 Wired revealed the next day that the new chief information officers of the Office of Management and Budget (OMB), the Office of personal Management (OPM), and the Department of Energy (DoE) were tied to Palantir or SpaceX.
 The Washington Post published on the same day (February 7) that DOGE overtook 15 agencies with 30 DOGE operatives (staffers and allies); of the few it named, only Noah Peters and Alexandra Beynon were not known.

-On February 18, TechCrunch published a list of DOGE staffers, and the senior advisors coming from Musk's inner circle; that list has been updated on May 20.
 On February 24, Wired identified Farritor, Lewin, Rachel Riley, and Clark Minor at the National Institute of Health.
-Days later, the New York Times said much of DOGE's "operations are opaque, and most of its personnel have not been disclosed by the Trump administration"; they tracked the roles DOGE members officially took, and the agencies to which they were delegated, and also mapped the ties that could explain why the members were hired.
+Days later, The New York Times said much of DOGE's "operations are opaque, and most of its personnel have not been disclosed by the Trump administration"; they tracked the roles DOGE members officially took, and the agencies to which they were delegated, and also mapped the ties that could explain why the members were hired.

-On March 6, Fortune issued its list of "top players" at DOGE.
-Bloomberg published the day after a list of DOGE members tied to Peter Thiel.
-Wired followed suit, naming three affiliates tied to Palantir.
+On March 9, WIRED followed suit, naming three affiliates tied to Palantir.
 At the end of March, Politico listed names from DOGE's "legal army".
 Wired mapped DOGE's corporate connections as known by the end of March.
 Musk appeared at the end of the month on Fox News, along seven DOGE advisors, whom The Hill profiled.
-The Washington Post published its own comprehensive list on April 8.
-Bloomberg made a second list in mid-April, about Musk associates.